Skip to main content

 Support for other editors is community-driven.
 If you would like to set this up, please contribute.

-Cursor and Windsurf
+Antigravity, Windsurf, Cursor and Kiro

-You can use Pyrefly in your favorite AI Editor that supports OpenVSX extensions.
+You can use Pyrefly in your favorite AI editor that supports OpenVSX extensions.
 Search for "Pyrefly" in the extension marketplace and install it.
 Similar to VSCode, Pyrefly will automatically activate when you open a Python file.
-You will want to disable the other Python language server either by disabling it in the extension settings "Language Server: None" or by disabling the Pyright or BasedPyright extensions.

-Jetbrains
+Jetbrains / Pycharm

 Neovim